agathoklisx/libv/README.md

-This is a Virtual Terminal environment that aims for minimalism and targets UNIX like systems.
+This is a Virtual Terminal Environment that aims for minimalism and targets UNIX like systems.

 Components: